-Programs in Newark and Essex County New Jersey can provide emergency rent and housing assistance.
-There is emergency and long term help for tenants and residents facing eviction.
-Funds may be available from charities, churches, or government agencies to help those in need pay their rent, security deposits, or other housing expenses.
+Find agencies in Newark and Essex County New Jersey that provide emergency rent and housing assistance, including grants or loans.
+There is emergency and long term help for tenants and struggling families facing eviction.
+Funds may be available from charities, churches, or government agencies to help those in need pay their rent, security deposits, motel or hotel rooms or other housing expenses.

 Newark low income residents have a number of options available to them for rental or financial assistance as well as housing support.
 The programs include cash assistance from charities, homeless prevention or rehousing programs, up to federal government funded Section 8 HUD housing vouchers or free legal aid to deal with a potential eviction.
 There are also free motel vouchers as well as resources to help pay for utilities (to stop homelessness) or moving expenses.

-Catholic Charities of the Archdiocese of Newark – This charity also runs the Homeless Prevention and Rapid Re-Housing (HPRP).
+Catholic Charities of the Archdiocese of Newark – This charity runs a wide variety of social services, including emergency rent help, shelters, and housing.
 It distributes funds that are intended to provide emergency, short-term financial assistance and cash aid to prevent homelessness in the Newark New Jersey community, including to single mothers or immigrants.
 It can also help to quickly re-house those in new apartments or homes that have recently become homeless.

-Those who receive HPRP are expected to remain stable in housing at the time that assistance ends, so they need to have some skills and long term potential.
-HPRP assistance is not intended for persons/households that have additional service needs or that are in chronic poverty.
-Location of the charity is 976 Broad St, Newark, NJ, 07102, (973) 733 – 2760.
+Those who receive funds are expected to remain stable in housing at the time that assistance ends, so they need to have some skills and long term potential.
+Catholic Charity assistance is not intended for persons/households that have additional service needs or that are in chronic poverty.
+Location of the charity is 590 N 7th St, Newark, NJ 07107.
+Call (973) 596-4100..

 Homeless Prevention and Rapid Re-Housing (HPRP) is offered across Essex County.
 There are other resources from charities, the government, and national resources that are focused on stopping evictions in Essex County.
 Whether it is money from an ESG grant for paying rent to free tenant/landlord mediation, funds from Social Service for the Homeless (SSH) or other assistance.
 They also provide free government grants for moving expenses or security deposits.
 Locate eviction help in Essex County.